Shorter tours and longer detours: Uniform covers and a bit beyond: A Bit Beyond Uniform Covers: Node-Weight Metrics

 \subsubsection{Proof of Theorem \ref{decomposition}}

 To prove Theorem \ref{decomposition}, we need to understand the structure of 2-edge cuts in a 2-edge connected graph.
 Assume $G=(V,E)$ is a 2-edge-connected graph.
-For $S\subseteq V$, let $G[S]$ denote the subgraph induced by vertex set $S$, i.e. containing only edges with both endpoints in $S$. \begin{lemma} If $S\subseteq V$ and $|\delta(S)|=2$, then $G[S]$ is connected. \end{lemma} \begin{proof} Suppose not, then $S$ can be partitioned into $S_1$ and $S_2$, such that there is no edge in $G$ between $S_1$ and $S_2$.
+For $S\subseteq V$, let $G[S]$ denote the subgraph induced by vertex set $S$ (i.e., the graph on the vertex set $S$ containing edges from $E$ with both endpoints in $S$). \begin{lemma} If $S\subseteq V$ and $|\delta(S)|=2$, then $G[S]$ is connected. \end{lemma} \begin{proof} Suppose not, then $S$ can be partitioned into $S_1$ and $S_2$, such that there is no edge in $G$ between $S_1$ and $S_2$.
 Hence, $|\delta(S_1)|+|\delta(S_2)|=2$.
 However, since $G$ is 2-edge-connected we have $|\delta(S_1)|+|\delta(S_2)|\geq 4$, which is a contradiction. \end{proof}

 \begin{lemma} Let $e, f$ and $g$ be distinct edges of $G$.
 If $\{e,f\}$ and $\{f,g\}$ are each 2-edge cuts in $G$, then $\{e,g\}$ is also a 2-edge cut in $G$. \end{lemma}

 \begin{proof} Let $S,T\subset V$ be such that $\delta(S)=\{e,f\}$ and $\delta(T)=\{f,g\}$.
 Without loss of generality, we can assume that neither endpoint of $e$ belongs to $T$.
 (If both endpoints of $e$ belong to $T$, we set $T$ equal to its complement.)
 Moreover, we can assume that $S \cap T \neq \emptyset$ (since otherwise we can set $S$ equal to its complement).
 We can also assume that $S\setminus T\neq \emptyset$ (since one endpoint of $e$ belongs to $S$ but not to $T$).
 Suppose $T\setminus S$ is not empty.
 By Lemma \ref{connectedinside}, $G[T]$ is connected.
 Hence there exists an edge $h$ from $S\cap T$ to $T\setminus S$.
 Notice $h\in \delta(S)$, and $h\notin \delta(T)$.
 Therefore, $h=e$.
 However, since both endpoints of $h$ are in $T$, this is a contradiction.
 So we can assume that $T \setminus S = \emptyset$.
 In other words, $T \subset S$.